sg6/epub-translator/README.md

 ## Setup & Usage

+You will need a Google Gemini API Key to use this tool.
+As soon as you have one, you can choose between three ways to run it:

+1. Run it directly from your terminal (requires Docker or Podman)
+2. Build it locally with Go (requires Git + Go 1.24+)
+3. Build it locally with Docker / OCI (requires Git + Docker or Podman)

+For further instructions, see below

 ### No installation required

 1. Create a file called .env in any directory (you can also use another name for that file, just make sure to update the command below accordingly)